symfony/symfony-docs/contributing/documentation/format.rst

 reStructuredText *"is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system"*.

-You can learn more about its syntax by reading existing Symfony2 `documents`_ or by reading the `reStructuredText Primer`_ on the Sphinx website.
+You can learn more about its syntax by reading existing Symfony `documents`_ or by reading the `reStructuredText Primer`_ on the Sphinx website.

 .. caution::